-I don’t really like looking like a tourist when traveling, but Hop-On Hop-Off Buses are where it’s at—especially in a city as large as CDMX.
-I recommend TuriBus, although we did the Capital Bus on our first trip and that one was great as well.
+I don’t like looking like a tourist when traveling, but Hop-On Hop-Off Buses are where it’s at—especially in a city as large as CDMX.
+I recommend TuriBus, although we did the Capital Bus on our first trip and that one was enjoyable as well.
 For the price, it is one of the easiest and quickest ways to travel between neighborhoods and see all the best sights.

 Frida Kahlo Museum

 A must, must, must see.
 If you are not familiar with Frida Kahlo, Google her.
 And then visit her home, which is now a museum.